Aftermath of World War II: Germany

-Post-WW II occupation zones of Germany, in its 1937 borders, with territories east of the Oder–Neisse line shown as annexed by Poland and the Soviet Union, plus the Saar protectorate and divided Berlin.
+Post-WWII occupation zones of Germany, in its 1937 borders, with territories east of the Oder–Neisse line shown as annexed by Poland and the Soviet Union, plus the Saar protectorate and divided Berlin.
 East Germany was formed by the Soviet Zone, while West Germany was formed by the American, British, and French zones in 1949 and the Saar in 1957.

 In the east, the Sudetenland reverted to Czechoslovakia following the European Advisory Commission's decision to delimit German territory to be the territory it held on 31 December 1937.
 Close to one-quarter of pre-war (1937) Nazi Germany was de facto annexed by the Allies; roughly 10 million Germans were either expelled from this territory or not permitted to return to it if they had fled during the war.
 The remainder of Germany was partitioned into four zones of occupation, coordinated by the Allied Control Council.
 The Saar was detached and put into economic union with France in 1947.
 In 1949, the Federal Republic of Germany was created out of the Western zones.
 The Soviet zone became the German Democratic Republic.

 Germany paid reparations to the United Kingdom, France, and the Soviet Union, mainly in the form of dismantled factories, forced labour, and coal.
 The German standard of living was to be reduced to its 1932 level.
 Beginning immediately after the German surrender and continuing for the next two years, the U.S. and Britain pursued an "intellectual reparations" programme to harvest all technological and scientific know-how as well as all patents in Germany.
-The value of these amounted to around US$10 billion (US$ in dollars).
+The value of these amounted to around $10 billion (US$ in dollars).
 In accordance with the Paris Peace Treaties, 1947, reparations were also assessed from the countries of Italy, Romania, Hungary, Bulgaria, and Finland.

 The hunger-winter of 1947.
 Thousands protest against the disastrous food situation.
 The sign says "We want coal.
 We want bread."
 (31 March 1947).